Cost of an Alternator Replacement

 Do warranties cover alternators?

-An auto warranty might cover alternators depending on the type of warranty you have and the reason for the alternator’s failure.
+An auto warranty might cover the cost of a replacement, depending on your specific plan and the cause of the failure.

 Factory warranties

-If your car is new enough to have some factory warranty coverage remaining, the cost of replacing your alternator may be covered.
-If you still have a bumper-to-bumper warranty, it should cover your alternator, while a powertrain warranty likely won’t cover your alternator.
+If your car is new enough to have some factory warranty coverage remaining, the cost of replacing your alternator may be covered under warranty.
+If you still have a bumper-to-bumper warranty, it should cover your alternator.
+A powertrain warranty likely won’t cover your alternator.

 Most bumper-to-bumper auto warranties cover alternators because they’re not considered to be wear-and-tear parts.
-However, auto warranties generally only cover manufacturing defects, so your warranty won’t help if your alternator goes bad due to:
+However, auto warranties generally only cover manufacturing defects, so your warranty won’t help if your alternator fails due to:

 • Damage from a collision, weather event, theft or vandalism